 - Tenchu: As seen in Tenchu 2 (a prequel), Ayame never took ninja training seriously, and thought of it all more of a game than anything.
-But then the guy she loved got amnesia, killed the whole village where she was trained in, killed his master (which was also her foster father), fell in love for another woman; and Ayame was forced to kill him.
+But then the guy she loved got amnesia, killed the whole village where she was trained in, killed his master (who was also her foster father), fell in love with another woman; and Ayame was forced to kill him.
 Some years later she became a Deadpan Snarker Action Girl, naturally.

-- Keira was stuck in the same crop-top and capris ensemble for the first five games.
+- Jak and Daxter: Keira was stuck in the same crop-top and capris ensemble for the first five games.
 When she finally goes on an adventure with Jak and Daxter in Jak and Daxter: The Lost Frontier, she gets a new shirt, new jacket, new pants, new boots, and two pistols.
 The only part of her original outfit are her goggles.

 - Also applies to Queen Myyrah, who, after the flooding of the Locust Hollows and the current Lambent Invasion, has donned her battle armor and personally leads the remnants of the Locust in battle from atop her Tempest warmount.

-- Completely Zig-Zagged with Ciem: Candi undergoes so many transformations that are either straight adrenaline makeovers or attempts at hiding, that it gets downright confusing.
+- Zig-Zagged with Ciem: Candi undergoes so many transformations that are either straight adrenaline makeovers or attempts at hiding, that it gets downright confusing.
 When she dyes her hair red and cuts it, she could be said to look less attractive.

 - Kim Possible: Over the entire fourth season, Ron slowly worked toward becoming cool enough to be Kim Possible's boyfriend.
 In the finale, when a threat downs the girl who can do anything, the sidekick steps up and embraces his Monkey Kung Fu.